bjornbytes/lovr-docs/guides/Distribution.md

 Note that there are a few differences when running LÖVR in the browser:

 - `Controller:newModel` will always return `nil`.
-- `lovr.headset.getBoundsGeometry` is not supported and will return four zero vectors.
 - Oculus Touch controllers are not fully supported yet.